eclipse/paho.mqtt.cpp/README.md

 The versions of CMake on Ubuntu 14.04 or 16.04 LTS are pretty old and have some problems with Paho C++ library.
 A newer version can be added by downloading the source and building it.
 If the older cmake can be removed from the system using the package manager, or it can be kept, using the Ububtu alternatives to chose between the versions.

-For example, here's how to install CMake v3.6 on Ubuntu 14.04:
+For example, here's how to install CMake v3.6 on Ubuntu 14.04, while keeping the older CMake available as _cmake-2.8:_

 ```
 $ wget http://www.cmake.org/files/v3.6/cmake-3.6.3.tar.gz